 We are also committed to the intentions of our contributors.
 Although we often work with writers to polish their stories, we also respect their original intent, and as much as possible retain the artist’s individual and local language, spelling, style, and vernacular.

-Orca is published three times a year, in March, July (our Literary-Speculative issue), and November.
+Orca is currently published three times a year, in March, July (our Literary-Speculative issue), and November.
+We will move to four times per year in 2022 by adding a second literary-speculative issue.

 Although we are relatively new, our fiction has already been honored with a reprint of Kristyn Dunnion’s “Daughter of Cups” in the anthology Best Canadian Stories 2020.
-Three of our flash fiction contributors have been selected for the 2021 edition of Best Small Fictions (to be announced soon).
+Three of our flash fiction contributors have been selected for the 2021 edition of Best Small Fictions: “July First and Last,” by Stephen Ground; “Life Underground” by Avra Margariti; and “A Fall Play: In One Act and Three Scenes” by David Luntz.

 Fiction published in Orca may also be nominated for anthologies such as Best American Short Stories, Best Small Fictions, the Pushcart Prize, and others.